 Table 2.
-Overview of views on robot vacuum cleaners among managers, technologists, frontline staff, and clients (nature of technology, strategy, and use)
+Overview of views on robot vacuum cleaners among managers, tecl nnologists, frontline staff, and clients (nature of technology, strategy, and use)

-Managers Technologists Frontline staff Clients Nature Enthusiastic about the Enthusiastic about Mixed perceptions.
-Some saw Mixed perceptions.
-Some robots.
-Consider robot the robots as an robots as a new, 'odd thing', found that the robots do innovation as a win- win situation (savings and better services). obvious means to transform service delivery. others saw them as useful for improving cleaning standards. not clean properly, others appreciate that they can now vacuum as often as they like.
+Managers Technologists Frontline staff Clients Nature Enthusiastic about the robots.
+Consider robot innovation as a win- win situation (savings and better services).
+Enthusiastic about Mixed perceptions.
+Some saw robots as a new, 'odd thing', others saw them as useful for improving cleaning standards.
+Mixed perceptions.
+Some found that the robots do not clean properly, others appreciate that they can now vacuum as often as they like.

-0 TO I .1 .
-1 .
-G .1 1 .
 Strategy Cost savings as a key motivation.
-Force/ The IT department found it unnecessary Aware that robots were introduced to cut costs, but Some see the robots as supporting staff while encourage clients to to be involved in the their main motivation is to others see it as clear-cut pay for the robots themselves. implementation process, as they were improve their working conditions. savings manoeuvring.
-Lamented that they have perceived as a to buy the robots Participatory simply technology.
-Consider the implementation themselves. implementation model with assisted living of robots as a top-down process in which they have technology little influence and lack ambassadors. information, especially in early phases.
-However, assisted living technology ambassadors see them as a T T D. I D 1 useful initiative.
-0 1 Use Robots seen as replacing traditional vacuums.
-However, Robots viewed as a simple technology that is easily Robots are in daily use.
-In home care, the staff perceive the robots as replacing Seen as a supplement to traditional vacuum cleaners, not a managers recognize that care workers integrated in everyday working traditional cleaning.
-In assisted living facilities, staff replacement.
-Clients feel that robots do not get into sometimes still use traditional vacuums. practices. see robots as a supplement for traditional cleaning. the corners well.
+Force/ encourage clients to pay for the robots themselves.
+The IT department found it unnecessary to be involved in the implementation process, as they were perceived as a Aware that robots were introduced to cut costs, but their main motivation is to improve their working conditions.
+Some see the robots as supporting staff while others see it as clear-cut savings manoeuvring.
+Lamented that they have to buy the robots Participatory implementation model with assisted living technology ambassadors. simply technology.
+Consider the implementation of robots as a top-down process in which they have little influence and lack information, especially in early phases.
+However, assisted living technology ambassadors see them as a useful initiative. themselves.
+Use Robots seen as replacing traditional vacuums.
+However, managers recognize that care workers sometimes still use traditional vacuums.
+Robots viewed as a simple technology that is easily integrated in everyday working practices.
+Robots are in daily use.
+In home care, the staff perceive the robots as replacing traditional cleaning.
+In assisted living facilities, staff see robots as a supplement for traditional cleaning.
+Seen as a supplement to traditional vacuum cleaners, not a replacement.
+Clients feel that robots do not get into the corners well.